Dammy999/chioma-ilo-ehc/assignment_1.md

 # The question
-What service is rendered on on the following ports, and how are these services used
+What service is rendered on each of the following ports, and how are these services used.

-# Answer
+# The answer

 # Port 20: File Transfer Protocol(FTP) - data transfer port
 # Port 21: File Transfer protocol(FTP) - Control commands

 I use the FTP service to upload/download files to/from my VPS